Graduate and Professional School Exam Preparation Seminars

-- GMAT (Winter & Summer) — $400 for currently registered UCR students, $500 for UCR staff, $800 for UCR alumni and those not affiliated with UCR as a current student or staff member; 8-week seminar in Fall (meets two days each week - MW or TR; see schedule) / 4-week seminar during Summer Session A (meets MTWR); course materials included
+- GMAT (Winter & Summer) — $400 for currently registered UCR students, $500 for UCR staff, $800 for UCR alumni and those not affiliated with UCR as a current student or staff member; 8-week seminar in Winter (meets two days each week - MW or TR; see schedule) / 4-week seminar during Summer Session A (meets MTWR); course materials included

 - GRE (Fall, Winter, Spring, & Summer) — $400 for currently registered UCR students, $500 for UCR staff, $800 for UCR almuni and those not affiliated with UCR as a current student or staff member; 8-week seminar in Fall, Winter, or Spring (meets two days each week - MW or TR) / 4-week seminar during Summer Session A (meets MTWR); course materials included

-- LSAT (Fall & Summer) — $450 for currently registered UCR students, $550 for UCR staff, $900 for UCR almuni and those not affiliated with UCR as a current student or staff member; 8-week seminar in Winter (meets two days each week - MW or TR; see schedule) / 4-week seminar during Summer Session A (meets MTWR); course materials included; but we recommend purchasing a copy of The Official LSAT SuperPrep II (approximately $30-$35 online)
+- LSAT (Fall & Summer) — $450 for currently registered UCR students, $550 for UCR staff, $900 for UCR almuni and those not affiliated with UCR as a current student or staff member; 8-week seminar in Fall (meets two days each week - MW or TR; see schedule) / 4-week seminar during Summer Session A (meets MTWR); course materials included; but we recommend purchasing a copy of The Official LSAT SuperPrep II (approximately $30-$35 online)

-Interested in taking the GMAT or GRE prep seminar in Fall 2019?
+Interested in taking the GRE or LSAT prep seminar in Fall 2020 (next year)?
 Click the link below and fill out the interest form.
-We will contact you when our online registration opens on Mon, Sep 2nd.
+We will contact you when our online registration opens for Fall 2020.